10 Predictions for Digital Payments in 2022

 We may really build 10 fourth mainland bridges and just move on.

-You know the sad reality, we lose twice more than that every years to oil thieves.
+You know the sad reality; we lose twice more than that every year to oil thieves.
 Today, bunkerers steal at least 400,000 barrels of oil today.
 Say they sell them at $30 per barrel, that’s some $4.3B going to someone in Nigeria today and not a simple SMS, bread, phones, cars, roads, bridges, for his community.
 Some people will simply roast in the toastier parts of hell!

 50,412,559 Nigerians on the Internet

 The reality is, I’m not much better than the armchair consultants I ranted about.
 Some months ago I wrote that Nigeria doesn’t have more than 17M internet users.
 I did my calculation based on MTN’s year end result and extrapolated that for the whole industry.
-Please read paragraph 5 of page 50 of the MTN Group Annual Report for 2012.

 Not a bad try but then NCC poked their fat fingers into my eyes and called me a freaking liar.